ave-llan/grammar-graph/api.md

 <a name="GuidedDecisionGraph+isComplete"></a>
 ### guidedDecisionGraph.isComplete() ⇒ <code>boolean</code>
 is the current construction a valid, complete construction from the starting nonterminal? ie, could the construction be haulted at this point?
+Depending on the grammar, this may be true even if there are more choices at this point.

 **Kind**: instance method of <code>[GuidedDecisionGraph](#GuidedDecisionGraph)</code>
 **Returns**: <code>boolean</code> - is the construction complete